aerugo/prelude/README.md

 ### Options

-- `-p <relative_path>`: Specify a relative path to include only files below that path.
+- `-P <relative_path>`: Specify a relative path to include only files below that path.
 If not specified, the script will include all files in the current directory and its subdirectories.
-- `-f <output_filename>`: Specify a filename to save the generated prompt.
+- `-F <output_filename>`: Specify a filename to save the generated prompt.
 If not specified, the prompt will only be copied to the clipboard.
+- `-M <match_pattern>`: Specify pattern(s) to match filenames.
+Uses tree's pattern matching syntax.
+For multiple patterns, separate them with '|'.
+Use '*' for wildcards.
+The matching is case-insensitive by default.
 - `--help`: Display help information.
 - `--manual`: Display the manual.

 ### Examples

-- `./script.sh`: Generate a prompt for all files in the current directory and copy it to the clipboard.
+- `./prelude`: Generate a prompt for all files in the current directory and copy it to the clipboard.
-- `./script.sh -p src`: Generate a prompt for all files below the specified path and copy it to the clipboard.
+- `./prelude -P src`: Generate a prompt for all files below the specified path and copy it to the clipboard.
-- `./script.sh -f prompt.txt`: Generate a prompt for all files in the current directory and save it to a file.
+- `./prelude -F prompt.txt`: Generate a prompt for all files in the current directory and save it to a file.
-- `./script.sh -p src -f prompt.txt`: Generate a prompt for all files below the specified path and save it to a file.
+- `./prelude -P src -F prompt.txt`: Generate a prompt for all files below the specified path and save it to a file.
+- `./prelude -M "*.txt|*.py"`: Generate a prompt for all .txt and .py files.
+- `./prelude -M "test*"`: Generate a prompt for all files starting with 'test'.

 ## Notes